coatlessali/LowTierBot/README.md

+#### Features:
-Kicks any user that is replied to with the phrase "get that ass banned".
+- Allows admins to kick users by replying to them with the phrases "get that ass banned", or "crush <his/her/their/etc> skull".
+- Trans friendly, supports any pronouns
+- Can reproduce its source code on command
+- Licensed under the WTFPL for complete and total freedom*

+\* This is not legal advice.
+Consult a copyright lawyer with any questions regarding usage.

-Dependencies:
+#### Dependencies:
 - discord.py
 - random
 - nacl